jaanga/jaanga.github.io/jaanga-contacts-and-organization.md

 If you see something you like, it's easy for you to take it, make it your own, improve it an share your results with the world.

+The name 'Jaanga' was chosen because it sounds jazzy, it is short and search results indicate uniqueness.
+This is because Jaanga is about writing software that is fun, easy and gets things done.

 <br>
 <hr>